Technology-for-the-Poorest-Billion/2024-LiFETIME/www/about.md

-This project aims to further the development of 2nd life assessment for Li-ion batteries.
+This project aims to further the development of health assessment for second-life Li-ion batteries.